kbparagua/paloma/README.md

 var ArticlesController = Paloma.controller('Articles');
 ```

-It will return the constructor function of your controller.

-Note: Using `Paloma.controller` method, you can access the same controller constructor across different files.
+Note: Using `Paloma.controller` method, you can access the same controller across different files.

 ### Actions

-To handle specific actions of your Rails controller, simply add methods to your Paloma controller's prototype.
+To handle specific actions of your Rails controller, add methods to your Paloma controller's prototype.

 ```js
 var ArticlesController = Paloma.controller('Articles');